-- o Define the requirements and timeline for the NSO Data Center. - o Lead community-based multi-messenger solar physics opportunities.
+- o Define the requirements and timeline for the NSO Data Center. - o Lead community-based multi-messenger solar physics opportunities. - o Lead the NSO proposal for the new Cooperative Agreement.

-• Education and Outreach and Broadening Participation
+Education and Outreach and Broadening Participation

-- o Disseminate DKIST and Observatory-wide results. - Continue local engagement in Boulder and Maui. - o Train a diverse future generation of solar astronomers.
+- Disseminate DKIST and Observatory-wide results. - Continue local engagement in Boulder and Maui. - Train a diverse future generation of solar astronomers. - o Elaborate the EPO contribution to the new Cooperative Agreement proposal.

-2 FY 2021 SCIENTIFIC RESEARCH & DEVELOPMENT HIGHLIGHTS
+2 FY 2022 SCIENTIFIC RESEARCH & DEVELOPMENT HIGHLIGHTS